 Below the selection of the generic CAD file types, there are a set of detailed options for your Inventor and SolidWorks files.
 The first option determines if you want the Uploader to check the drawing for the property first instead of the model file.
 If the property is not found in the drawing, the Uploader will then check the model.
 If this option is not checked, then the model is checked first and then the drawing.
 The second option allows you to specify if sheets should be skipped that have a different size from the first sheet.
 Some users create custom layouts for different sheet sizes for each drawing.
 For this scenario, you can skip these unique sizes by enabling this option.

-The fith option allows you to designate that you would like the Uploader to create eDrawings files for each SolidWorks native file and Upload the eDrawing file as the native file instead of the SolidWorks file.
+The seventh option allows you to designate that you would like the Uploader to create eDrawings files for each SolidWorks native file and Upload the eDrawing file as the native file instead of the SolidWorks file.
 If you plan to heavily use the ability to view your CAD models in eDrawings then this option will dramatically improve the performance of eDrawings since the eDrawing file will be opened instead of the SolidWorks native file.
 The eDrawings files that are created will contain the corresponding configurations that are included in the drawing either directly or contained within an Assembly in a drawing view.
-These previous two options will only be displayed if you have selected to Upload SolidWorks files and in the case of the eDrawing option you must also have selected to upload native files.
+The previous four options will only be displayed if you have selected to Upload SolidWorks files and in the case of the eDrawing option you must also have selected to upload native files.

 If your drawings references multiple configurations of the model, then the last option allows you to specify that you would like a generic CAD file created for each configuration.
 Once enabled, then you can specify if you only want to include configurations reference from within the drawing or include all configurations.